ayshanaji/Data-Analytics-Portfolio-EduBridge/Projects/Students Performance/Readme.md

-# Analysis on Student’s Performance
-      Students of The US
+# Analysis on Student’s Performance :Students of The US

-# What is Project about?
+### What is Project about?
         This EDA (Exploratory Data Analysis) is a journey through education, data visualization and exploratory data analysis of students Exam Scores at a public school to gain maximum insights on the test preparation course using Python libraries.
 EDA is a process of exploring data for analysis purpose.
 The steps involved in EDA are:

 * Preparing the Data: know the dataset, produce all details.